cosmo-ray/yirl/README.md

 * make a raycasting module
 * Improve 8086 emulator module
 * BASIC emulator module
-* add any language support
+* add any language support (python, perl and ruby would be nice)
 * add any cool game template module
 * https://github.com/dulsi/libgamerzilla support that, and add throphy mechanisme in yirl